D3AD-E/HexEditor/README.md

 # HexEditor
-Hex editor with a few additions
+> Hex editor with a few additions
+## Features
-Browse files in hex and ascii views, edit and add bytes to files, apply patches from ollydbg, supports large sizes
+- Browse files in hex and ascii views
+- Edit and add bytes to files
+- Apply patches from ollydbg
+- Supports large sizes